quanterall/HaskellMaterials/basics/03-effectful.md

 ### Interlude: IO is "higher-kinded"

-It can be helpful to draw a parallell to "higher-order functions", i.e. functions that take and/or return other functions. `IO` (and other types that themselves take type arguments) can be seen as "higher-order types" that take type arguments in order to return concrete types.
+It can be helpful to draw a parallell to "higher-order functions", i.e. functions that take and/or return other functions. `IO` (and other types that take type arguments) can be seen as "higher-order types" that take type arguments in order to return concrete types.

 In reality, all types have kinds in Haskell, as we can observe in `ghci`: